 The scenario is all too common.
 You strain your back overdoing it.
-The pain is intense so you go see your doctor.
-After examining you, it’s clear that you’re in a lot of pain, so your physician writes you a prescription for “something strong”.
+The pain is intense, so you see your doctor.
+After examining you, it’s clear that you’re in a lot of pain, so your physician writes you a prescription for “something strong.”

 Still, the pain doesn’t let up.
-So you return to your doctor, and he prescribes you more drugs and sends you to physical therapy.
+So, you return to your doctor, and he or she prescribes you more drugs and sends you to physical therapy.
 Meanwhile, the drug is working on receptors in your brain that not only relieve pain but also generate a biologic drug addiction.
 The next thing you know, even though your pain is gone, you find yourself craving the pills.

 Big Business & Bigger Problems

 Up until about the year 2000, prescription narcotic drugs led to about 200 overdose deaths per month in the United States.
-Then suddenly, that number began to climb mercilessly to over 1,000 deaths per month in 2015.
+Then, suddenly, that number began to climb mercilessly to more than 1,000 deaths per month in 2015.

 One of the reasons named for this increase is that pharmaceutical companies began to promote these medications much more aggressively.
 In 1992, prescription opiate drug sales totaled around $1 billion.
-By 2015, sales reached $10 billion – that’s a 1,000% increase.
+By 2015, sales reached $10 billion, which is a 1,000% increase.
 In 2012, there were 793 million doses of opioids prescribed in the state of Ohio alone.

 Many other drugs like OxyContin were marketed heavily to doctors, without giving them proper training and information about the risks.
 Combined with our culture’s entrenched desire for comfort and convenience, these drugs flew out the door and into the streets.